nsrr/homepap-documentation/pages/dataset-introduction.md

 | [**treatmentarm**](https://sleepdata.org/datasets/homepap/variables/treatmentarm)| Treatment arm (i.e. initial diagnostic study type pathway) |
 | [**ahi**](https://sleepdata.org/datasets/homepap/variables/ahi)                  | Final Apnea-Hypopnea Index (AHI)                           |
 | [**avgpapuse**](https://sleepdata.org/datasets/homepap/variables/avgpapuse)      | Average CPAP use per night                                 |

+## Data collection forms

+The NSRR provides [original data collection forms as PDFs](:files_path:/forms).
+Many [variables link to these forms](:datasets_path:/heartbeat/variables) to give users a better idea about the origins of the underlying data.

+The forms are included here for historical purposes only and are not intended for use in prospective studies.
+If you wish to use these forms, please check existing copyrights and regulations beforehand.

+## Questions?

+Please reach out to us at support@sleepdata.org or in the [Forum](https://sleepdata.org/forum) if you have questions.